harold-js/harold-website/src/docs/guides.md

 As you can see, all files which we want to import should have the `_` prefix.
 This tells the compiler that it shouldn't create separate .css files from these.

 Harold also uses [PostCSS](https://postcss.org/) and [Autoprefixer](https://www.npmjs.com/package/autoprefixer) out of the box.
+Since version 1.3.0, CSS is automatically minified using cssnano for optimal file sizes.
 For now there is no way to use custom plugins, but it is planned.

  ## Assets